 Chardonnay Golf Club

 Golf enthusiasts delight in all of the offerings of the upscale Chardonnay Golf Club.
 This full-service club is an 18-hole semi-private facility located southeast of Napa in Jameson Canyon.
 The grounds of the course cover 150 acres of Chardonnay, Merlot, and Pinot Noir vineyards.
 Along the way, golfers will encounter scenic lakes and creeks.
 During the high tourist season, it is necessary to book your tee time well in advance.
+And, if you end up golfing, consider buying the longest golf ball retriever to better enjoy your game.

 The heart and soul of this bustling region are in the Sonoma Plaza.
 As the largest plaza in California, there is no shortage of amazing restaurants, retail options, or entertainment opportunities in this vibrant area.
 Of course, no retail center in Sonoma is complete without a wide array of tasting rooms.
 You will find yourself gravitating to this lively area many times when you are visiting California wine country.